figment-networks/skale-indexer/README.md

 # SKALE INDEXER

-This repository contains SKALE indexer code that is responsible for tracking SKALE network ethereum calls.
+This repository contains SKALE indexer code that is responsible for tracking SKALE network Ethereum calls.

-> :warning: **This repository is still undergoing heavy active development**: We will not consider this stable before the next announcement, and any code may be considerably changed.
+> :warning: **This repository is still undergoing heavy active development**: The codebase is not considered stable until a future release, and any code may be considerably changed.

-## Requrements
+## Requirements
     - Configured and installed go (to compile)
-    - Ethereum node access.
-Should be the archival node
+    - Ethereum archive node access

 ## Actions